-What’s in Store for the UK CBD Industry
+What’s next for the UK CBD industry

-Future trends we are likely to see in the UK CBD industry include:
+Future trends we are likely to see in the UK CBD industry include

-- Exponential growth in both the size of the market and the number of UK CBD users in the next few years
+- Exponential growth in both the size of the market and the number of UK CBD users in the next few years.

-- An increase in product diversity, fierce market competition, as well as product imports and exports
+- An increase in product diversity, fierce market competition, as well as product imports and exports.

-- Probable increase in the organic CBD market as more consumers look for organic products
+- Probable increase in the organic CBD market as more consumers look for organic products.

 Changes to UK laws will likely result in a more regulated and secure CBD industry, which will offer more protection to the consumer.

-The respective jurisdictions of South Africa, New Zealand, as well as the Channel Islands, have adopted fresh policies towards their CBD industries.
+The respective jurisdictions of South Africa, New Zealand, and the Channel Islands have adopted new policies for their CBD industries.
 These countries are using CBD in different products and for varied purposes.

 Recent studies into CBD provide more clarity about the CBD market than ever.
 They reveal the extraordinary growth of the CBD industry in the UK.

 As the market grows, safeguarding consumers will be more important than ever.
-It is critical that consumers are well informed about the CBD, its uses, risks and benefits.
+It is critical that consumers are well informed about CBD, its uses, risks and benefits.